pingcap/tidb/docs/design/2021-10-22-Enhance-Split-Table-Stability.md

 But this will let the time cost for the whole splitting table become unstable and rather time-consuming.

+More importantly, there exists different ways of tidb and other tools to split and scatter region which make it hard to be managed.
+Let pd to handle the whole work will make it easy to manage.

-This proposal aims to split and scatter regions in pd directly
+So, This proposal aims to let pd handle  split and scatter region work directly

 ## Motivation or Background